 - 14.8 milligrams a day for women aged 19-50 years

 - 8.7 milligrams a day for women over 50

-You should be able to get all the iron you need from your daily diet.
+Vegans should be able to get all the iron they need from their daily diet.

 Women have higher requirements as they lose iron during menstruation.
 Those who lose a lot of blood during menstruation (heavy periods) are at higher risk of iron deficiency anaemia and may need to take iron supplements.

 No increase required

 *May be insufficient for women with heavy menstrual losses where the best way to meet requirements is to take iron supplements.

 The 2016 National Diet and Nutrition Survey found evidence indicating low intakes for iron in a proportion of people, particularly in girls and women.

 Almost one in every two girls (48 per cent) aged 11 to 18 are failing to meet even low targets along with over a quarter of women (27 per cent) aged 19 to 64.
 Boys and men have higher intakes but still, nine per cent of boys aged 11 to 18 are falling short.

 Iron is an essential part of the oxygen-carrying molecules haemoglobin and myoglobin.
 Haemoglobin is found in red blood cells and myoglobin is found in muscles.
 Iron also makes up part of many proteins in the body.